-Adverse effects of using heroin include the risk of overdose.
+One of the adverse effects of using heroin is the risk of overdose.
 Longer-term use can cause significant health and lifestyle problems.

 How heroin works